fchiarini/CyberResilienceFAQs/FAQ.md

 Similar to cybersecurity spend, cyber-resilience spend can be justified using quantitative risk analysis such as in [_How to Measure Anything in Cybersecurity Risk_](https://www.barnesandnoble.com/w/how-to-measure-anything-in-cybersecurity-risk-douglas-w-hubbard/1122610668).

+What country regulations require Cyber Resilience?

+Is Cyber Resilience mainly applicable to the critical infrastructure and/or oil & gas industry?

+How to effectively measure Cyber Resilience?